- The False Claims Act

 (c) An action may not be maintained under this section:

-(1) against the state, the legislature, the judiciary, the executive branch, or a political subdivision, or respective officers, members, or employees;
+(1) against the state, the legislature, the judiciary, the executive branch, or a political subdivision, or respective officers, members, or employees if the action is based on evidence or information known to the state or political subdivision when the action was brought; or

-(2) if the action is based upon allegations or transactions that are the subject of a civil action or an administrative proceeding for a monetary penalty to which the state or a political subdivision is already a party; or
+(2) if the action is based upon allegations or transactions that are the subject of a civil action or an administrative proceeding for a monetary penalty to which the state or a political subdivision is already a party.

 (d) A complaint in an action under this section must be commenced by filing the complaint with the court in chambers and the court must place it under seal for at least 60 days.
 No service may be made upon the defendant until the complaint is unsealed.